BenHowkins/nerd_box_pp5/README.md

 ### Bugs
 #### Resolved Bugs
-1. Upon deployment to [Heroku](https://id.heroku.com/login) it was discovered that the image used for the logo would not transfer across from the local host server to final deployed site.
-After checking the code and reuploading to image to [Amazon Web Server](https://aws.amazon.com/) it was decided to remove the image as the logo and instead have a text logo with a [Font Awesome](https://fontawesome.com/) icon instead.
+- Upon deployment to [Heroku](https://id.heroku.com/login) it was discovered that the image used for the logo would not transfer across from the local host server to final deployed site.
+After checking the code and reuploading the image to [Amazon Web Server](https://aws.amazon.com/) it was decided to remove the image as the logo and instead have a text logo with a [Font Awesome](https://fontawesome.com/) icon instead.
+- It was discovered that in the 'Product Management' and 'Edit Product' pages it was possible to set the item price to a negative value.
+This issue was resolved by adding a validator to the form.py file in the boxes app.
+The validator stops the price being set below $0.20 and above $315.00

 #### Unresolved Bugs
 - The footer on the 'Profile' page doesn't spread the length of the page.
 Through testing and editing the CSS and code for the page I couldn't find a way of correcting this issue.
 I made the choice to keep it in as though it doesn't look the most appealing it doesn't have any negative impact on the page.